HoangLong93/dashboard-app/README.md

 1. Start the server by navigating to server folder

-    Dependencies: Node.js(tested with nodev9.11.1, other versions were having issues), Yarn/npm.
+    Dependencies: Node.js(tested with node version 8 and 9, version 10 was still having issues), Yarn/npm.

     `yarn install`